It used to be that if you wanted an action camera, you could choose between a GoPro… or a GoPro.

-Most actions cameras have a field of view (FOV) of between 140 and 170 degrees - this is equivalent to 17mm and 20mm on a full frame camera.
+Most action cameras have a field of view (FOV) of between 140 and 170 degrees – this is equivalent to 17mm and 20mm on a full-frame camera.
 Some only provide one setting for the field of view while others are able to switch between multiple angles.
 Note that these angles are very wide (so that they can capture lots) and that a fisheye effect is often a symptom.
 Most post-production software has the ability to fix fish eyeing though.

 Image stabilization is a relatively new form of technology that is being incorporated into action cameras.
 Image stabilization or IS essentially compensates for a shaky camera and makes footage more smooth.
 This is done either mechanically or electronically.
 Note that incorporating IS technology into cameras usually jacks the price up.

-For more on IS in action cameras, check out this very informative article.
+For more on IS in action cameras, check out Action Cam Guide’s informative article.

 For extreme videographers and athletes, an action camera is only as good as its accessories.
 You can’t carry that camera all the time, especially if your hands are full with the task at hand, so being able to mount the camera quickly and effectively is key to a good shooting experience.

-Depending on your intended activity - i.e surfing, drone work, mountain biking - you’ll need to consider the size, weight, and shape of the camera as well and if the proper mount is available.
+Depending on your intended activity – i.e surfing, traveling with a drone, mountain biking – you’ll need to consider the size, weight, and shape of the camera as well and if the proper mount is available.
 Each brand produces its own mounts and accessories so be sure to check their catalogs.
 Some cameras may even be compatible with GoPro’s own extensive line thus poaching the competition.
-Several other third parties produce mounts and accessories as well that maybe compatible with your GoPro alternative.
+Several other third parties produce mounts and accessories as well that may be compatible with your GoPro alternative.

 At the end of the day, it’s all about what you’re willing to spend on a GoPro alternative.
 Thankfully, action cameras come in many shapes and sizes these days and at many different price points.
 You can, with research, find the perfect action camera for you and at the price you want to pay.

-So there you have them - the best GoPro alternatives of 2018!
+So there you have them – the best GoPro alternatives of 2020!
 Over the course of 12 different action cameras, we’ve covered nearly every basis from more budget-friendly selections to upgrades to even a 360 camera.
-If you can take anything away from this guide it’s that you don’t have to join the masses of GoPro fanatics to take great adventure videos!
+If you can take anything away from this guide it’s that, whilst GoPros are still good cameras, you don’t have to settle for them to take great adventure videos!
 Consider your options wisely and then invest in the perfect GoPro alternative for you.